bladnman/auto-align/README.md

 * `autoalign.minSeparationLeft`: Minimum amount of white-space placed before the aligned items
 * `autoalign.separationRight`: The number of spaces you want after the aligned item (e.g. spaces to the right of the equals)
 * `autoalign.columnWidth`: If this is > 1 then all alignments will be matched up to imaginary columns of this width

-## Release Notes

-### 0.0.5
-Fixed an issue where very short lines were not aligning quite right

-### 0.0.4
-Big improvements around customization.
-Also will now re-align already aligned areas.

-### 0.0.1
-Initial release